Pregnancy Food List

 Foods to Avoid During Pregnancy

-Some foods may pose health risks during pregnancy and should be limited or avoided.
+Some foods may pose risks and should be avoided:

 • Raw or undercooked meat and seafood